Daniel-Mietchen/datascience/cinema.md

 * [Luisa Neubauer|TEDxYouth@München: Why you should be a climate activist](https://www.ted.com/talks/luisa_neubauer_why_you_should_be_a_climate_activist)
   - makes the case that everyone should be a climate activist, and gives some pointers on how to get started
 * [How to be a climate activist](https://www.youtube.com/watch?v=A6sYE8iXCds)
+  - organize
+  - choose your action
+  - plan
 * [What One Person Can Do About Climate Change | Ella Lagé]()
   - got involved with 350.org
     - joined a group demanding the the city of Berlin divest from fossil fuels